Questions and, more importantly, answers about PERS reform

 What is the UAL?

 The UAL is a calculation that is generated after the end of every calendar year.
 The most current fund assessment is from Dec.
 31, 2017.
-As of that time, PERS was 80% funded.
-The remaining 20% represents the UAL, which at the time was $22.3 billion.
+As of that time, PERS was 73% funded, not including side accounts.
+The remaining 27% represents the UAL, which at the time was $22.3 billion.
 More current estimates put it around $27 billion.

 That seems like a lot of money.
 Is it a lot of money?